javapathfinder/jpf-wiki-sync/GSoC-2018-Project-Ideas.md

 #### Whitebox Fuzzer and Grammar Learner
 Build a whitebox fuzzing tool on top of Symbolic PathFinder, that can learn the input grammar of a piece of code in an iterative fashion.
 The idea would be to first run the code on symbolic input of a fixed length and then learn a possible grammar for this length, at that point extend the length and generalise the grammar.
 The main research goal behind this project is to see if one can do whitebox fuzzing without a pre-determined seed file (which is the way most whitebox fuzzers work at the moment).

+#### Fuzzing and Symbolic Execution
+Develop a fuzzer for Java that can be integrated with SPF (or another Java based symbolic execution engine).
+The idea would be that when fuzzing gets stuck and makes no progress that the symbolic analysis can create a new seed file to allow analysis to progress.

 #### Comparison between concolic and classical symbolic execution
 Comparison between concolic execution, e.g. DEEPSEA and JDart, and classical symbolic execution, e.g. SPF.